jenkins-x/jx-docs/content/architecture/access-control.md

 ```

-Once you modify the roles for a user this will modify the `EnvironmentRoleBinding` and then the [role controller](/commands/jx_controller_role/#jx-controller-role) will replicate these changes to all the underlying Environment namespaces.
+Modifying a user's roles changes the `EnvironmentRoleBinding`.
+The [role controller](/commands/jx_controller_role/#jx-controller-role) will replicate these changes to all the underlying Environment namespaces.